 (6) other activities, to the extent of available resources designed by the county agency to prepare the participant for permanent employment.

-In order to allow time for job search, the county agency may not require an individual to participate in the food stamp employment and training program for more than 32 hours a week.
-The county agency shall require an individual to spend at least eight hours a week in job search or other food stamp employment and training program activities.
+In order to allow time for job search, the county agency may not require an individual to participate in the SNAP employment and training program for more than 32 hours a week.
+The county agency shall require an individual to spend at least eight hours a week in job search or other SNAP employment and training program activities.

-(b) The county agency shall prepare an annual plan for the operation of its food stamp employment and training program.
+(b) The county agency shall prepare an annual plan for the operation of its SNAP employment and training program.
 The plan must be submitted to and approved by the commissioner of employment and economic development.
 The plan must include:

 (1) a description of the services to be offered by the county agency;